MisterTea/mame/docs/source/usingmame/assetsearch.rst

 specifying a system, selecting **Configure Options** from the system selection menu, and then selecting **Configure Directories** (remember to select **Save Configuration** if you want to keep your changes).
-You can also change settings by editing your mame.ini and ui.ini files directly, or specify settings on the command line.
+You can also change settings by editing your mame.conf and ui.conf files directly, or specify settings on the command line.
 For information on available options for controlling where MAME searches for files, see :ref:`mame-commandline-pathoptions`.